CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![Screenshot of the dialog confirming the database backup was completed successfully.](media/1.141.png "Backup complete")

-### Task 4: Retrieve SQL MI and SQL Server 2008 VM connection information
+### Task 4: Retrieve legacy SQL Server 2008 VM connection information

 In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your legacysql2008 VM from DMS.